Babes in Toyland (1961 film): Critical response

 A. H. Weiler of The New York Times wrote in his review: "Let us say that Walt Disney's packaging of Victor Herbert's indestructible operetta is a glittering color and song and dance-filled bauble artfully designed for the tastes of the sub-teen set.
 Adults would have to be awfully young in mind to accept these picture-book caperings of the Mother Goose coterie as stirring stuff.
 This Toyland is closer to Disneyland, but who ever heard of an adult winning an argument on that issue?"
 Variety described the film as "an expensive gift, brightly-wrapped and intricately-packaged and is certain to be a fast-selling item in the Yuletide marketplace.
 A choice attraction for the pre-teen set, it will be an especially big draw among those in the five-to-ten age bracket."
 However, the review cautioned that older audiences "may be distressed to discover that quaint, charming 'Toyland' has been transformed into a rather gaudy and mechanical 'Fantasyland.'
 What actually emerged is 'Babes in Disneyland.'"

 John L. Scott, reviewing for the Los Angeles Times, felt the film was "considerably more showy than either Herbert's stage original or the first film version done in the middle 30's; and older patrons may resent a loss of quaintness and a surplus of fantasy-whimsy.
 Nevertheless, the lavish, tinseled picture is a fine, appropriate holiday attraction for all but the sophisticated moviegoer."
 Harrison's Reports praised the film as "VERY GOOD", and further acknowledged Walt Disney for having "wrapped this one up in gay silk ribbons, beautiful costumes and brilliant splashes of color the envy of the rainbow rangers.
 Like a tender father, Disney has put this together with the soft sensitivity of a man in whose trust has been placed the dream world of trusting youngsters everywhere."
 Time wrote Babes in Toyland was "a wonderful piece of entertainment for children under five, but children over five who plan to see it will be well advised to take some Berlitz brushup lessons in baby talk."
 Additionally, the review was also critical for the modernized music, but praised the March of the Toys sequence.

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 36% based on 11 reviews with an average rating of 4.74/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 36% based on 11 reviews, with an average rating of 5/10.